itvlosiqueira/itvlosiqueira/README.md

  Hey there!
 I'm Ítalo
 - 👀 I’m interested in learn new technologies and getting better on programming
-- 🌱 I’m currently learning HTML5, CSS3 and JavaScript
+- 🌱 I already know the basics on HTML5, CSS3, BootStrap, JavaScript and I'm currently learning Java and Python
 - 💞️ I’m looking to collaborate on what i can afford and learn is my main objective
 - 📫 How to reach me: you can follow me on instagram > @itvlosiqueira
 <div align="center">